top of page

 Day 11- Punakha

 Punakha Dzong, known as the "Palace of Great Happiness", is Bhutan's second-oldest and second-largest dzong.
-Located at the confluence of the Pho Chhu (male river)and Mo Chhu (female rivers) in Punakha, it features three massive courtyards, a stunning 100-pillar assembly hall, and sacred relics of the Drukpa Lineage
+Located at the confluence of the Pho Chhu (Male River) and Mo Chhu (Female River)...in Punakha, it features three massive courtyards, a stunning 100-pillar assembly hall, and sacred relics of the Drukpa Lineage.

 Day 12 -14: Reach Phuntsholing

 Bhutan’s border town with India.
 Explore this gateway town where Indian and Bhutanese cultures meet.
-Visit Zangto Pelri Lhakhang and shopping things as souvenir and experience the real taste of organic eatable…
+Visit Zangto Pelri Lhakhang and shop for souvenirs and experience authentic Bhutanese organic cuisine.

-And than to closing ceremony with the glories blessing of mantras.
+And then to the closing ceremony with the glorious blessings of mantras.

 "Conclude the journey with a heart full of gratitude, carrying forward the peace and wisdom experienced throughout the sacred pilgrimage."